jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 ---
 title: I Played Xenoblade Chronicles 3 - Chapter 3
 date: 2022-08-09
-byline: Things really start to go nuts as our heroes continue on their mission, and their foes target them with regrets from their past
+byline: A longer chapter, that pays off at the end when things reeeeally start to go nuts
 image: bg/articles/xc3/xc3ch3.jpg
 template: xc3-page
-hidden: true
 ---

 This was originally written as a long thread on Twitter—that's why it's organized in chunks of up to 280 characters and 4 images.
 I've stitched them all together into a single article here.